Call Transcription

 How transcription works, how to enable it, and how to review transcripts alongside your notes.

 The hotline can automatically transcribe phone calls into text.
 What makes this different from most transcription services is that the audio never leaves your device.
-Transcription happens entirely in your browser.
+Transcription runs entirely on-device using a WASM-based speech recognition model.

 How it works